 The rent is comparable to market rates and adjusted by negotiation.
 The costs of covering accommodation are transparent and book-keeping done every month.

 If you think some time living here might be for you, please enquire.

-Visitors can do a one-week internship for free, to find out what it’s like to live sustainably in the suburbs.
+A one-week internship at guest rates is available to find out what it’s like to live sustainably in the suburbs.
+Please enquire.

-Woofers and HelpXers have been visiting and joining in on the life of the household since January, 2013.
+Woofers and HelpXers have been visiting and joining the household since January, 2013.
 Here they have found acceptance, good quality accommodation, company, food and interesting activities.
-To become a part of the fun, read the descriptive guidelines to see if you are a suitable candidate, then make an enquiry via the Contact form here.
+To become a part of it, read the descriptive guidelines to see if you are a suitable candidate, then make an enquiry via the Contact form here.

 You can find the same information by looking up Host 20066 on HelpX

 Foreign visitors should show their passport and visa, and provide contact details of a friend or relative for emergencies.
 Equanimity Foundation is covered by Queensland Householder Workers’ Insurance.